Header Image

 Local artist Cheri Cross putting the finishing touches on a hand made mug.

 On Route 9N, at an old grange hall, you will find the Jay Craft Center.
 Cheri Cross, along with her partner, has been selling their pottery there since 1980.
 Cross’ work ranges from mugs to bowls, vessels, and more.
 Her pieces are hand painted and fired in a kiln in the back of the studio.
 Apart from her pottery, the Jay Craft Center also features a range of work from other area artists.
-As said on their website, “We carry everything from hand turned wooden bowls and cutting boards, to jewelry, paintings, greeting cards, children's toys – and even locally roasted coffee.”
-The studio is unfortunately closed currently due to Covid but their pottery can be purchased through their Etsy shop.
+As said on their website, “We carry everything from hand turned wooden bowls and cutting boards, to jewelry, paintings, greeting cards, children's toys – and even locally roasted coffee.
+Their pottery can also be purchased through their Etsy shop.

 An array of handmade pottery by local artist Sue Young.